 Got your insurance?
 Here’s some other things to think about

 Visa – many countries require a visa to visit, find out if you need one here

 Vaccinations – your insurance won’t cover you if you don’t have the right vaccinations – you can check to see vaccine requirements here

 Accommodation – find cheap deals and a variety of accommodation at Hostel World, Booking.com or Airbnb (£35 off your first booking with this code).
 You can also use TripAdvisor to see what other travellers think!

 Do you know any other great backpackers travel insurance options or tips?
 Maybe you have some extra questions?
 Drop us a comment below!

 A Guide to the Best Backpacker Travel Insurance

-A pretty extensive guide with all the info you need if you’re looking for backpacker travel insurance.
+A pretty extensive guide with all the tips needed to help you find the best backpacker insurance.
 I think we can all agree that finding the right policy is seriously important AND it’s nice to know you can get a great deal without blowing the bank.

 If you’ve used other insurance providers and had a good experience then let us know and we can add them to this article.
 Alternately if you had a bad experience, tell us in the comments so we can warn other travellers to steer clear!